 written policies and procedures regarding the mandatory reporting of child abuse or neglect, reporting procedures and obligations of persons required to

 report, provisions for taking a child or youth into protective custody, mandatory reporting of deaths, immunity from liability, penalties for failure to report, and obligations for the provision of services and procedures necessary to safeguard the life or health of the child or youth.
-Such policies and procedures shall address the requirements for the identification and reporting of abuse or neglect regarding recipients who are children or youth, or who are the parents or guardians of children or youth.
+Such policies and procedures shall address the requirements for the identification and reporting of abuse or neglect regarding recipients who are children or youth, or who are the parents or guardians of children or youth;

 to ensure the establishment and implementation of an ongoing training program for current and new employees and volunteers that addresses the policies and procedures regarding child abuse and neglect described in this subdivision.